amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Box
 ======
+ RegionBox: a rectangular region in space, defined by two points

 List *region: box* defines a region bounded by coordinate-aligned planes.
 Boxes are allowed to be of zero thickness in only one